We often get questions, here are the answers to the most frequently asked ones:

 - You create income and jobs in emerging markets.

-What do people and the environment in African countries gain from collaborating with Closing the Loop?
+What do the people and the environment in African countries gain from collaborating with Closing the Loop?

-- Income via jobs as phone collectors and entrepreneurs.
-Already more than 2000 people benefited.
+- People in Africa are able to get an income via jobs as phone collectors and entrepreneurs.
+Already more than 2000 people benefited and earned additional income.

 - Less pollution, hazardous waste and health issues.